BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 External reasons support Rationalism

 # Intellectualism vs Voluntarism

 Is the will determined by the greater good as presented by reason?

 - To answer Yes is to be an intellectualist.
+- To answer No:
+    - but assert distinction between passwions and will is to be a voluntarist
-- To answer No is to be a voluntarist.
+    - but reject distinction between passwions and will is to be a sentimentalist

-Voluntarism opposes sentimentalism in asserting a sharp distinction between the passions and the will

 # Voluntarism vs Naturalism about Natural Law